No-go for tree-level R-symmetry breaking: Abstract

 \section{Abstract}

-We show that in gauge mediation models with tree level R-symmetry breaking where supersymmetry and R-symmetries are broken by different fields, the gaugino mass either vanishes or finds contribution from loop level R-symmetry breaking.
-Thus tree-level R-symmetry breaking is either no-go or redundant for phenomenology model building.
+We show that in gauge mediation models with tree-level R-symmetry breaking where supersymmetry and R-symmetries are broken by different fields, the gaugino mass either vanishes at one loop or finds a contribution from loop-level R-symmetry breaking.
+Thus tree-level R-symmetry breaking for phenomenology is either no-go or redundant in the simplest type of models.
+Including explicit messenger mass terms in the superpotential with a particular R-charge arrangement is helpful to bypass the no-go theorem, and the resulting gaugino mass is suppressed by the messenger mass scale.